 Docker Image

-Docker image is created usually using a Dockerfile
+Docker image is usually created using a Dockerfile

 .
 The Dockerfile